 In a similar way to shock, denial is your body's attempt to slow the process down and protect yourself from emotional trauma.
 You may find it difficult to accept what you have been told or what you see.
 You may feel irritable, have fatigue or disturbed sleep and general restlessness.
-This stage of grief may be a time when you feel you want to try to seek a second opinion about your dog's diagnosis or retirement and try to look at other ways to keep them working.
+If a loved one has already passed, you may continue as if they will come home soon.
+This is not a way to pretend that the loss hasn't or isn't happening, but a natural way to absorb and understand the loss.
 Denying the truth may be a conscious or unconscious choice, and may last for varying degrees of time.